awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-create.md

 Required: NoOutput

 ImageId
 The ID of the newly created image\.
+Type: String

 ImageState
 The current state of the image\.
 If the state is available, the image is successfully registered and can be used to launch an instance\.
+Type: String